pattonsgirl/CEG3120/Projects/Project3/README.md

    - Link to DockerHub repository with your site image

 3. Connections to instances within the VPC:
+   > While this project is changing to take more advantage of `docker`, you still need to acknowlege how to navigate around your instances.
+Play with using `/etc/hosts` AND / OR `.ssh/config` to simplify connecting among your systems.
    - Description of purpose for configuring in `/etc/hosts` AND / OR `.ssh/config` files.
    - Explanation of entries in `/etc/hosts` AND / OR `.ssh/config` files.
    - Required setup to `ssh` among the instances